UFC 283: Background

-A women's featherweight bout between Josiane Nunes and Zarah Fairn dos Santos took place at the event.
+A women's featherweight bout between Josiane Nunes and Zarah Fairn took place at the event.
 They were originally scheduled to meet at UFC on ESPN: Whittaker vs. Gastelum in April 2021, but on the day of the weigh-ins Fairn weighed in at 147 pounds, eight pounds over the pre-established limit of 139 pounds (the bout was originally set for the women's bantamweight division, but was shifted to a catchweight prior to the start of the weigh-ins).
 The bout was cancelled due to the weight discrepancy, as Nunes weighed in at 136 pounds.

 A heavyweight bout between Shamil Abdurakhimov and Jailton Almeida took place at the event.
 They were previously scheduled to meet at UFC 279 and UFC 280 but Abdurakhimov withdrew both times due to visa issues and for undisclosed reasons respectively.

 Guram Kutateladze was expected to face Thiago Moisés in a lightweight bout at this event.
 However, Kutateladze pulled out in early January for undisclosed reasons.
 He was replaced by promotional newcomer Melquizael Costa.

 A middleweight bout between Brad Tavares and former LFA Middleweight Champion Gregory Rodrigues was expected to take place at the event.
 However, Tavares withdrew from the bout due to an injury.
 He was replaced by promotional newcomer Brunno Ferreira.

 During the event's broadcast, the inaugural and former two-time UFC Featherweight Champion José Aldo (also former WEC Featherweight Champion) was announced as the next "modern wing" UFC Hall of Fame inductee.